-- 1. People with disabilities generally find sliding doors more convenient than hinged doors. - Sliding doors may be installed in places where a hinged door would otherwise hinder circulation or manoeuvrability, but may only be installed in accordance with any requirements for escape routes.

-7.0.2 Other doors where located on accessible routes shall comply with Figure 9.

-7.0.3 Width - Accessible doors shall have at least 760 mm clear opening.

-7.0.4 Visibility - Doors which swing in both directions shall incorporate glazing to provide adequate visibility for a person using the door.
-Acceptable glazing is shown in Figure 28.
+- 1. People with disabilities generally find sliding doors more convenient than hinged doors. - Sliding doors may be installed in places where a hinged door would otherwise hinder circulation or manoeuvrability, but may only be installed in accordance with any requirements for escape routes. - 7.0.2 Other doors where located on accessible routes shall comply with Figure 9. - 7.0.3 Width Accessible doors shall have at least 760 mm char opening. - 7.0.4 Visibility poors to choose in the directions shouling upon te glizing to provide adequate visibility for a personusing the doc Acceptable glazing is shown in Figure 28.
 Accessible doors shall be of a colour that contrasts with their surroundings.

 - Glass doors set in a largely glazed wall and wooden panel doors set in a similarly panelled wall are difficult to locate by those with visual impairment. - 2.
-Door handles should contrast with the door.

-7.0.5 Door handles - Accessible doors shall be openable with one hand and have a lever action operation for handles, locks and latches.
+Door handles should contrast with the door. - 7.0.5 Door handles Accessible doors shall be openable with one hand and have a lever action operation for handles, locks and latches.
 Handles shall be between 900 mm and 1200 mm above floor level.
 Pull handles or push plates are acceptable only where doors are not latched.